-- what rules were in place at the time the home was funded or planning permission granted - where the home is located - whether the home is for a specific group of people
+- what rules were in place at the time the home was funded or planning permission granted - · where the home is located - whether the home is for a specific group of people

 The table below highlights the key features of common shared ownership schemes.
-The information in this document is for the new model shared ownership.
+The information in this document is for the standard model shared ownership.

-Shared ownership model Older model shared ownership Standard model shared ownership New model shared ownership Minimum initial share 25% 25% 10% Lease length years from new Leases are for a minimum of 99 years from new but typically at least 125 years Leases will be for a minimum of 990 years from new Initial repair period No No Yes Buying more shares - minimum purchase 10% or 25% 10% 5% 1% share purchase No No Yes Landlord's nomination period 8 weeks or 12 weeks 8 weeks 4 weeks
+Shared ownership model Older model shared Standard model New model shared

+modei shared ownership

+ownership ownership

+Minimum initial share 25% 25% 10%

+Lease length Typically, leases Leases are for a Leases will be for

+were issued for 99 minimum of 99 years a minimum of 990

+years from new from new but years from new

+typically at least 125

+years

+Initial repair period No No Yes

+Buying more shares - 10% or 25% 10% 5%

+minimum purchase

+1% share purchase No No Yes

+Landlord's nomination 8 weeks or 12 8 weeks 4 weeks

+period weeks